phil0s0pher/wwu_cptr245_lab1/feedback.md

 correctly.
 There were a couple times we had to go back and add tests after starting the implementation, but I think this necessity will diminish as I continue to use tests in future projects.
-Overall, this project has helped me better understand how to use test in a project and why they are so useful.
+Overall, this project has helped me better understand how to use tests in a project and why they are so useful.
+In addition, having run the tests, I am much more confident in the accuracy of the implementation.